-Pratt Institute's Department of Public Safety, along with Residential Life, conducts fire drills in all campus student residence halls at the beginning of each academic year.
+Pratt Institute's Department of Public Safety, along with the Office of Facilities Management, and Office of Residential Life, conducts fire drills in all campus student residence halls at the beginning of each academic year.
 Each resident is required to participate in the drills.
 Pratt Institute currently and routinely contacts the New York City Fire Department (FDNY) for training and advice on fire prevention education and response.
 During the month of September (Campus Fire Safety Month), the Institute, along with the assistance of the New York City Fire Department (FDNY), provides students with materials and training on fire safety in campus-related settings to help students learn how to protect themselves.